 Rooster & The Pig

-Most visitors drive right past this one because it's tucked into an unassuming strip mall parking lot.
+Most visitors drive past this one because it's tucked into an unassuming strip mall.
 Don't.
-Rooster & The Pig is an elevated Filipino restaurant, and it's a genuine local gem, the kind of place that regulars don't necessarily shout about because they'd prefer not to wait for a table.
-The food is specific, thoughtful, and nothing like what you'd expect to find in Palm Springs.
-Go on a weeknight if you can.
-Go with someone willing to order the whole menu.
+Rooster & The Pig is an elevated Filipino restaurant and a genuine local gem.
+The food is specific and thoughtful.
+Go on a weeknight if you can, with someone willing to order the whole menu.

 Drinks